-- 1. Priority will be given to Catholic1 looked after2 and previously looked after children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order3 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
-Priority will next be given to other Catholic4 children. - 3.
+- 1. Priority will be given to Catholic1 looked after2 and previously looked after children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order3 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. [applicant must complete a Faith Supplementary Information Form]. - Priority will next be given to other Catholic children. [applicant must complete a Faith Supplementary Information Form]. - 3.
 Priority will next be given to other looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 4.
-Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need).
-An application must be supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school.5 - 5.
-Priority will next be given to Catechumens6 and members of an Eastern Christian Church7. - 6.
-Priority will next be given to children who are siblings8 of pupils on roll at this school. - Priority will next be given to children who are members of other Christian denominations,9 who regularly attend a Christian church10.
+Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need). [applicant must complete an Exceptional Needs Supplementary Information Form supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school] - 5.
+Priority will next be given to Catechumens and members of an Eastern Christian Church. [applicant must complete a Faith Supplementary Information Form]. - 6.
+Priority will next be given to children who are siblings of pupils on roll at this school. - 7.
+Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church. [applicant must complete a Faith Supplementary Information Form]. - 8.
+Priority will next be given to children living within 2 miles of the school.9 - 8.9.
+Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills

-1 'Catholic' means a member of a Church in full communion with the See of Rome.
+&lt;sup>1 'Catholic' means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will normally be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this policy, it includes a looked after child living with a family where at least one of the parents is Catholic.

-2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+&lt;sup>2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.

-3 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
+&lt;sup>3 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).